Colorado Math Corps AmeriCorps Program

 - Members are trained in evidence-based math interventions and have ongoing support and guidance from an on-site coach and a CYC coaching specialist.
 No prior teaching experience necessary, just compassion and a commitment to helping youth.

-- Living allowance is $947 per pay period (paid twice per month).
+- Living allowance is $1,250 per pay period (paid twice per month for a monthly living allowance of $2,500).

-- Segal Education Award of $3,172.50 for those starting in October and $2,417,14 for those starting in January.
-This is awarded at the end of a successful term of service and can be used to repay student loans or for current or future education.
+- Segal Education Award of $4,826.50 is awarded at the end of a successful term of service and can be used to repay student loans or for current or future education.

 - Mileage reimbursement or bus fare